-At the end of September, at 5:20 in the morning I got a call from my wife.
+At the end of September, at 5:20 in the morning, I got a call from my wife.
 “I am in the emergency room.
 They did a CT scan and found a mass in my abdomen.”
 “Do you want me to come to the hospital?”
 “Yes.”

 I spent that day at the hospital from 6:00 AM to 6:00 PM, with her parents and brother.
 Her sister was traveling and had to be called.
 Our son was away at school, and my wife wanted to wait a few days before talking to him until we knew what we were dealing with.

 I’ve written about the details of my life on this blog many times.
 I began to come out as gay man five and a half years ago and separated from my wife three and a half years ago.
-Through the most difficult period of my life I worked hard to remain friends with my wife and her family.
+Through the most difficult period of my life, I worked hard to remain friends with my wife and her family.
 I worked hard to stay close to my son, who was fifteen when I came out to him and seventeen when I moved out of the house.
 I worked hard to make sure that my son and I stayed friends and that I did not in any way put him in-between what was happening between his mother and me.
-I walked into my home many times over the last three plus years with my head held high to greet my wife’s family and friends during Thanksgivings, my son’s birthdays and other family gatherings.
+I walked into my home many times over the last three-plus years with my head held high to greet my wife’s family and friends during Thanksgiving, my son’s birthdays, and other family gatherings.

 I knew immediately when I received the call from my wife in the ER that my plans for divorce were put on indefinite hold.
 I also knew that supporting her in any way I could was the right thing to do.
 I wanted to be a mensch, Yiddish that literally means to be a “human being”.
 A mensch is “a person of integrity and honor”.
-I wanted to be a ‘real mensch’, a ‘stand up guy’, and to do what was right by this person who is the mother of my child and who was my best friend for twenty five years.
-I stepped into a central role to navigate her care with her brother; to support her parents and sister; to support my son; and to be as strong as I could.
+I wanted to be a ‘real mensch’, a ‘stand up guy’, and to do what was right by this person who is the mother of my child and who was my best friend for twenty-five years.
+I stepped into a central role to navigate her care with her brother; to support her parents and sister; to support my son, and to be as strong as I could.

 The tumor was eventually diagnosed by a needle biopsy and a pathology report by a top sarcoma pathologist as a retroperitoneal dedifferentiated liposarcoma.
 This is a high grade aggressive cancerous tumor that sits between her kidney and liver and touches the upper part of her colon.
 It has grown rapidly in these weeks.
 Four and a half weeks ago the tumor was 10 cm.
 Two and a half weeks ago it was 15 cm.
 We do not know how large it is today.
-My wife has been in continuous pain, because the tumor appears to be pressing on nerves.
+My wife has been in continuous pain because the tumor appears to be pressing on nerves.
 She has been on round the clock pain killers for seven weeks.
 She has grown weaker as time has gone on.

 When the surgeon opens her up he will need to determine what he is dealing with.
 Has the kidney been invaded by the tumor and does it need to come out?
-Does a section of colon need to be removed?
+Does a section of the colon need to be removed?
 Have any other structures been invaded and need to be removed?
 The surgery is expected to last at least four hours.
 It could be that in the three weeks since her last CT scan the cancer has metastasized and spread to her lungs or bone.
 It could also be that the surgery goes well, she heals, but a few cancer cells remain, and the cancer returns at some point in the future.

 It will be a very long day tomorrow.